ncatlab/nlab-content/pages/2358.md

 (on the left we have something like the etale [[site]] of the moduli stack $M_{1,1}$ )

 but there is no good notion of gluing in CohomologyTheories (lack of colimits) hence no good notion of sheaves with values in cohomology theories. $CohomologyTheories$ is the [[homotopy category]] of some other category, to be identified, and passage to homotopy categories may destroy existence of useful colimits.
+The category of CohomologyTheories "is" the stable homotopy category.

 A simple example: